 I believe it is true to say that the best camera is the one that's with you.
-I also believe strongly that the way a camera makes you feel when you're using it, certainly as a creative mechanism, a tool of choice in your hand is just as important.
-In the last couple of years I've slowly made the transition away from DSLR for street use to a small mirrorless system.
+I also believe that the way a certain camera in your hands can make you feel when you're using it, certainly as a creative mechanism, is just as important.
+In the last couple of years I've slowly made the transition away from DSLR for street use to a small compact camera system.
 The weight and size is much better suited for the types of image making I enjoy most, unobtrusive non-posed street photography.
 Were there trade-offs?
 YES, but negligible.
 Was it worth the move?
 Absolutely.

 Photography is both a job and a hobby for me, it's always a passion, an active vocation, art-form and lifestyle.
 Professionally I also shoot live music performance, both still and video, occasional editorial, commercial, portraits, weddings and special events.
 I also do other work in digital media production, marketing, and web site content writing.
 I maintain a studio outside of the Toronto area with a group of creative collaborators and producers in the arts hub city known as Hamilton, Ontario.